mxjxn/gtd-app/README.md

-# inversespace
+# GTD-Todo

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/Day8/re-frame) todo-application with the goal of implementing the workflow laid-out in David Allen's [The Art of Getting Things Done](http://gettingthingsdone.com/).

 ## Development Mode